-This book has been made possible through the combined efforts of your local Councils, State Government, and Landcare.
+This book has been made possible through the combined efforts of your local Councils, the Department of Primary Industry, and Landcare.
 They are pleased to present this Weed Identification booklet to the community in an effort to reduce and control the impact of weeds in our environment.